-This course provides students who possess a basic background in architectural architectural drawing with an introduction to architectural design.
+This course provides students who possess a basic background in architectura and architectural drawing with an introduction to architectural design.
 Students are guided through a series of spatial and analytical exercises that focus attention on two dimensional, three dimensional, and four dimensional design.
 This course will build on direct linkages to ARCT 101 and ARCT 104 to further students' exposure to interconnected architectural concepts of process, organizational strategies, and analysis of material methodology while utilizing abstract and practiced graphical architectural conventions.
-Consent of Instructor required.
-Restricted to Community Colleges campuses only.